Lizard Head: Mountain

 but its towering spire-like form makes it one of the most spectacular.

 Lizard Head lies 2.84 mi northwest of Colorado State Highway 145 at Lizard Head Pass.
 Lizards Head Trail climbs west from Trout Lake along Black Face Mountain ridge and past the south face of Lizard Head toward Wilson Peak.

 The peak was used in a logo by the Rio Grande Southern Railroad.

 Geology

 The rock spire of Lizard Head looks like an old eroded volcanic plug but it is actually composed of extrusive volcanic ash flows of Oligocene age resting on older sedimentary rocks of Eocene age.

 Climbing

 Lizard Head is one of the most difficult summits in Colorado to climb.

-The story of the first ascent makes a memorable and harrowing tale.
-In the words of Albert Ellingwood:
+Describing the first ascent, Albert Ellingwood said:

-Despite the serious and daunting objective hazards, the first ascent team completed the climb and descent safely in a feat of mountaineering skill.
+The first ascent team completed the climb and descent safely.

 Appearance

 The appearance of the peak is reported to have changed significantly due to a landslide in 1911.
 From the December 29 edition of the Mancos Times-Tribune of that year: